Skip to main content

 1. Animation finished, polished, validated via Quality Score.

 2. Decide target.
 Game engine?
 GLB.
 Second Life? .anim or BVH.
-Maya?
-Wait for FBX or use the Blender bridge.
+Blender / Maya / MotionBuilder?
+FBX with the matching preset.

 3. Export → Export <format>.
 Settings dialog opens.